vanton/saved/filenames-in-shell.md

 [Double-quote all variable references and command substitutions]: #31-double-quote-parameter-variable-references-and-command-substitutions
 [Set IFS to just newline and tab]: #32-set-ifs-to-just-newline-and-tab-at-the-start-of-each-script
 [Prefix all pathname globs so they cannot expand to begin with “`-`”]: #33-prefix-all-globs-so-they-cannot-expand-to-begin-with--
+[Check if a pathname begins with “-” when accepting pathnames]: #34-check-if-a-pathname-begins-with---when-accepting-pathnames-and-then-prepend--if-it-does

 [Using globs]: #4-globbing
 [Using find]: #5-find